-- A Conversion of existing residential structures to low intensity professional office uses; - B General office development; - C Nursery schools, libraries, laboratories, and day care centers; - D Public elementary schools, public middle schools and public high schools; and - E Special exception uses such as hospitals, funeral homes, medical clinics, banks, and public utility and service structures; and - F Missing Middle residential units within an office development, where such use occupies no more than 20 percent of net buildable area and 49 percent of total floor area.
+- A Conversion of existing residential structures to low intensity professional office uses; - B General office development: - C Nursery schools, libraries, laboratories, and day care centers; - Public elementary schools, public middle schools and public high schools; and - E Special exception uses such as hospitals, funeral homes, medical clinics, banks, and public utility and service structures; and

+Allows residential use in Office FLU designation

+Removes OP from the requirement for a site plan at the time of rezoning.
-This land use requires a full range of urban services and facilities (see Exhibit FLU: Services and Facilities by Classification).

-- A Low intensity lot coverage (building height restrictions) and landscaping are required to minimize traffic congestion and visual impacts when office uses are located adjacent to low and medium density residential areas. - B Joint access and cross access easements are encouraged to maintain roadway capacity. - C Relaxed building heights may be permitted where compatible with surrounding uses. - D. Where residential use is proposed in an office development, residential floor area shall be counted toward the maximum FAR of 0.35.
+Missing Middle residential units within an office Missing Middle units permitted development, where such use occupies no more than as a support use in the Office FLU designation.
+20 percent of net buildable area and 49 percent of total floor area.
+Services and Facilities This land use requires a full range of urban services and facilities (see Exhibit FLU: Services and Facilities by Classification).
+Special Provisions Low intensity lot coverage (building restrictions) and landscaping are required to minimize traffic congestion and visual impacts when office uses are located adjacent to low and medium density residential areas.
+Joint access and cross access easements are encouraged to maintain roadway capacity.
+Relaxed building heights may be permitted where compatible with surrounding uses.
+D Where residential use is proposed in an office development, residential floor area shall be counted toward the maximum FAR of 0.35.
+Commercial Purpose and Intent The purpose and intent for this land use is to identify locations for a variety of commercial uses including neighborhood and community shopping convenience stores, retail sales, highway oriented commercial, and other commercial services.
+In addition, Allows residential use in limited residential use shall be allowed, serving a support Commercial FLU designation function to predominantly commercial developments in order to bring housing, shopping, and employment opportunities together on a single site.

-Commercial

-The purpose and intent for this land use is to identify locations for a variety of commercial uses including neighborhood and community shopping centers, convenience stores, retail sales, highway oriented commercial, and other commercial services.
-In addition, limited residential use shall be allowed, serving a support function to predominantly commercial developments in order to bring housing, shopping, and employment opportunities together on a single site.

 This land use should be located at the intersections of major roadways and along major roadways as infill development where this use is established.
 The maximum intensity permitted in this designation is 0.35 floor area ratio.

-- A Neighborhood convenience store: - B Community, regional and subregional shopping centers;

-- C Colleges, universities, business and technical schools; - D Retail sales, restaurants and commercial services; - E Highway oriented businesses and outdoor advertising; - F Amusement and commercial recreation within an enclosed building; - G Adult and child care facilities, including evening and night facilities; - H Public and private elementary schools, middle schools, and high schools; - I Hotels and motels; and - Apartments and/or Missing Middle residential units within a commercial development, where such use occupies no more than 20 percent of net buildable area and 49 percent of total floor area; and - K Special exceptions such as contractor, alcoholic beverage, drive-in restaurants, flea markets, mechanical garages, paint and body shops, service stations, lumberyards, public utilities, hospitals and nursing homes.
+Uses Neighborhood convenience store; Community, regional and subregional shopping centers: Colleges, universities, business and technical schools; Retail sales, restaurants and commercial services; Highway oriented businesses and outdoor advertising: Amusement and commercial recreation within an enclosed building;

+- G Adult and child care facilities, including evening and night facilities; - H Public and private elementary schools, middle schools, and high schools; - I Hotels and motels; and - Apartments and/or Missing Middle residential units within a commercial development, where such use occupies no more than 20 percent of net buildable area and 49 percent of total floor area; and - Special exceptions such as contractor, alcoholic beverage, drive-in restaurants, flea markets, mechanical garages, paint and body shops, service stations, lumberyards, public utilities, hospitals and nursing homes.